Squarespace SEO for E-Commerce 2026

 How do I add product schema to Squarespace?

 Add JSON-LD structured data through Code Injection (Settings > Advanced > Code Injection for site-wide, or Page Settings > Advanced for individual pages).
-Product schema tells Google the product name, price, availability, and review rating - enabling rich snippets in search results.
+Product schema tells Google the product name, price, availability, and review rating, enabling rich snippets in search results.

 What keywords should I use for my Squarespace store?